yspreen/ffmpeg-kit-react-native/README.md

 #### 2.2 Enabling Packages

-Installing `ffmpeg-kit-react-native` enables the `https` package by default.
+Installing `@spreen/ffmpeg-kit-react-native` enables the `https` package by default.
 It is possible to enable other packages using the instructions below.

 ##### 2.2.1 Enabling a Package on Android